iz0926/CloneBot/README.md

 ```
 python train.py
 ```
+6) Once training and testing is completed, you can chat with the bot by running: `python test_model.py`

 # How it works
 The chatbot in this project is fine-tuned using the DialoGPT model, which is a variant of GPT-2 (Generative Pre-trained Transformer 2).
 The model is pre-trained on a large dataset of conversational data, making it suitable for generating human-like responses in a dialogue context.
 Here's a bit about how the chatbot works and its architecture: